ROBLOX-Reverse-Engineering/RRE-Site/docs/Client Security/Signatures.md

 ## Introduction

-Signatures are another means of security ROBLOX uses to prevent any unauthorized tampering with external requests from ROBLOX Servers.
+Signatures are another means of security Roblox uses to prevent any unauthorized tampering with external requests from Roblox Servers.

 Traditionally, signatures are, as the name suggests, a method to determine the actual author/sender of an article.